 This post is also live on my podcast!
 Tune into The Merry Messy Moms show wherever you get your podcasts, or listen below.

-Here are the 5 steps I took as a mom of four to go natural in my home.
-I did it while I had a 2 year old and a new baby, so if I can do it, anyone can!
+Here are the five steps I took as a mom of four to go natural in my home.
+I did it while I had a 2-year-old and a new baby, so if I can do 2-year-old it, anyone can!

 Step 1 – Find out which products are the most toxic